Ubud Attractions - Ultimate Guide to Bali's Coolest Town

 There are so many temples in Bali it is impossible to see all of them.
 Choose a few of the temples that are close to Ubud and enjoy the spiritual atmosphere and unique vibes that each temple has to offer.
 Some of our favorites, and only a short drive from Ubud, are Goa Gajah (the Elephant Cave) and Pura Tirta Empul.
 A dip in the holy water of Pura Tirta Empul can bring you blessings and fortune for the rest of life.
 You can also visit Saraswati Temple with its beautiful lotus pond that is located in the center of Ubud.

 Helpful Tip: Arrive early to avoid the crowds.
 You will get a sarong to cover your legs in each temple but if you prefer your own, don’t forget to bring one.
+If you like to learn about the culture and customs, hire a local guide.

 Go Shopping in Ubud Market